rexlintc/Cognosante_case_automation/README.md

 | 5             | No 1095       |
 | 6             | Coverage      |
 | 7             | Period        |

+### Final model accuracy
+The final accuracy achieved by the model is 97.7%.

+### Future improvements
+- Better and newer word vectorization/embedding methods such as [GLOVE](https://nlp.stanford.edu/projects/glove/) or [Fasttext](https://fasttext.cc/) can be tested.
+- a better loss function, [Focal Loss](https://arxiv.org/pdf/1708.02002.pdf), that addresses class imbalance can be tested
+- a different model architecture can be tested, in particular [Transformers](https://arxiv.org/abs/1706.03762v5)

 ### Note
 All sensitive information and data have been removed.